Confident (album): Composition

 The album's fourth track is "For You", Maura Johnston of Billboard described it as a "majestic devotional".
 She noted the song "has a backup choir singing "For you I would do anything" as Lovato sings about summoning strength, her performance making her inner power even more plain."
 The album first ballad, "Stone Cold" discusses the pain of watching an ex move on and be happy with someone else.
 The song incorporates pop and soul influences, and is centered on a piano melody, with a stripped down production aimed at highlighting Lovato's vocals.
 "Stone Cold" received comparisons to Lovato's 2011 song "Skyscraper" and the work of English singer Adele.
 The album follow with the trap-pop song "Kingdom Come" it features vocal appearance by rapper Iggy Azalea.
 Several critics noted that the song is comparable to Azalea's "Black Widow" (2014), featuring Rita Ora.
 "Waitin for You" featuring vocals by singer Sirah, musically, it's an R&B and hip hop song that starts with a "dark and atmospheric opening" and is characteristic for having "a massive beat increase which appears to result in a impending crescendo but then results in a beat-drop".
 "Wildfire" is a soul-pop song.
 In the song, Lovato sings with synths and snaps floating around her voice.
 "Yes" was described as a sultry R&B song while in "Father" Lovato uses a higher vocal register, which "maximizes her emotional impact".
 The stripped down gospel song "Father" is dedicated for Lovato's biological father who died in 2013.
 It is the most personal song on the album.
-The Sleigh Bells-sampling twelfth track "Stars" is an uptempo pop song with a "killer chorus", while the last track of Confidents deluxe edition "Mr. Hughes" is a "retro-R&B" song.
+The twelfth track, "Stars", features "bass drum and hand-clap rhythms".
+Sleigh Bells alleged these were taken from their song "Infinity Guitars" without permission.